Issue Date: October 20, 1999

 Perforations: Serpentine Die Cut 11.25

-Color: Gold and red, blue, purple or green
+Color: Gold and green

 The 1999 Holiday Contemporary stamp issued by the United States Postal Service features a stylized rendition of a leaping deer.
 The colorful stamps were created by artist Tom Nikosey.
 He based the design on antique metal molds used by printers in the 1930s.